-9. Site Survey with IPBS Base Station
+9 Site Survey with IPBS Base Station

-NOTE: If the Enhanced DECT Security feature is to be used in the system (to gain early encryption and re-keying) then the Enhanced DECT Security feature must be activated before performing the site survey.
-For information on Enhanced DECT Security, see Mitel IP-DECT System Description Guide.
-For information on how to activate Enhanced DECT Security, see Mitel IP-DECT Base Station Installation and Operation Guide.
+If the Enhanced DECT Security feature is to be used in the system (to gain early encryption and rekeying) then the Enhanced DECT Security feature must be activated before performing the site survey.
+For information on Enhanced DECT Security, see about Enhanced DECT Security in the System Description, IP-DECT System for Mitel, TD 92705EN.

+For information on how to activate Enhanced DECT Security, see the Installation and Operation Manual for IP-DECT Base Station, TD 92682EN.

 If the planned system shall have an IPBS, both speech coverage and sync coverage have to be considered.
+If the system only consists of IPBL, only speech coverage has to be considered.

-Speech coverage: the radius of the circle (circular radiation patterns of the IPBS antennas are assumed for reasons of simplicity), around a particular IPBS, in which portable parts can communicate with that IPBS, see Figure 6.
+Speech coverage: the radius of the circle (circular radiation patterns of the IPBS antennas are assumed for reasons of simplicity), around a particular IPBS, in which portable parts can communicate with that IPBS, see Figure 9.
+Air- and speech sync radius, page 21.

 Sync coverage: the radius of the circle, around a particular IPBS, in which other IPBSs lose synchronization with that IPBS with a given synchronization loss probability.
-This means that the size of the sync radius depends on requested probability of losing synchronization, see Figure 6.
+This means that the size of the sync radius depends on requested probability of losing synchronization, see Figure 9.
+Air- and speech sync radius, page 21.

-Figure 6.
-Air- and speech sync radius.
+Figure 9.
+Air- and speech sync radius